joshuamegnauth54/dotfiles/README.md

 # Josh's dot files

-I don't intend for my dot files to be usable for the general public.
+I don't intend for my dot files to be usable for the public.
 However, you may find some use of them in configuring your own system.
 Software is a series of esoteria, arcane knowledge that must be found on pull requests, ancient mailing lists, the hearsay of internet strangers...sometimes you need a little help.

 # Organization